Eternal Darkness: Retrospective

 In 2006, Nintendo Power ranked Eternal Darkness as the 101st top game on Nintendo systems, while the readers of IGN had it voted as the 96th best video game of all time on all systems; in 2009, Official Nintendo Magazine had it listed as the 48th best Nintendo game.
-The game was ranked as the seventh best game for the GameCube by X-Play in 2006, as the fifth best GameCube game by IGN in 2007, as the tenth best GameCube game by ScrewAttack that same year, and placed fourth on the list of top GameCube games in the January 2009 issue of Game Informer.
+The game was ranked as the seventh best game for the GameCube by X-Play in 2006, as the fifth best GameCube game by IGN in 2007, and placed fourth on the list of top GameCube games in the January 2009 issue of Game Informer.

-Both X-Play and Game Informer in 2007 in 2006 ranked it as the fifth scariest game of all time.
-In other lists, ScrewAttack ranked the fake "Corrupt Data" sanity effect as the ninth top "OMGWTF" moment in gaming in 2008, while Alex Roivas was included among the 50 greatest heroines in video games by Tom's Games in 2007 and ranked as the 40th greatest heroine in video game history by Complex in 2013.
+Both Game Informer and X-Play in 2007 and 2006 ranked it as the fifth scariest game of all time.
+Alex Roivas was included among the 50 greatest heroines in video games by Tom's Games in 2007 and ranked as the 40th greatest heroine in video game history by Complex in 2013.

 Several retrospective articles demanded a follow-up game.
 IGN included Eternal Darkness on their 2008 list of "horror franchises that should rise from the grave", GamesRadar included Eternal Darkness among the games "with untapped franchise potential" in 2009, and UGO included it on a similar list of games "that need sequels" in 2010.

 Legacy

 Alex Roivas makes a cameo appearance in the 2018 fighting game Super Smash Bros.
 Ultimate as one of the many "Spirits" that players can collect.
 The battle associated with Alex's Spirit sees the player needing to defeat Zero Suit Samus from the Metroid series while the screen is mirrored at random intervals.
+The patent for the sanity system expired in 2021.